liquidg3/altair/README.md

 #Altair

-**UNSTABLE - ONLY TESTS RUN**

-    #node altair.js -test

 Welcome to the IoE.
 Before you get started, you should read this whole thing.
 It's worth it and we'll keep it short!

+**UNSTABLE - ONLY TESTS RUN**
+After you add altair.io to you package.json and run npm update, you can do the following:

+    #node node_modules/altair.io/altair.js -h

 ##Value Proposition

 Altair was build with the vision of creating what we've coined as, "experiences of everything."
 This is more than just connecting to devices: it's orchestrating complex interactions between those devices in such a way as to blend the technology so beautifully into our lives that we don't even know that it's there.
-Not only that, but we quickly begin to question how we ever lived without it.
+Not only that, but we should quickly begin to question how we ever lived without it.

-But, controlling devices is only one of many things Altair can do (through the Altair:Jarvis module).
+Controlling devices is only one of many things Altair can do (through the Altair:Jarvis module).
 You can download and enable the Titan:Alfred module to have web server functionality through [express](http://expressjs.com/) or any other web application framework that exists for node.
 Then, have your webpage update in real time as sensors are triggered and switches are flipped.

-Altair will blend the digital and analog words like nothing before it.
+Connecting hardware and software are both brilliantly simple in Altair!
 Its flexible architecture actually allows it to connect to other libraries, platforms, frameworks, as easily as devices.
-Connecting hardware and software are both brilliantly simple in Altair!

 ##Core Values

 The Altair team has core principles different than most other software teams.
 We strive for these values in everything that we do.
 Sometimes we come up short, but we push each other to our limits and keep each other honest.

 1. **Tomorrow must be more productive than today.** Over enough time, almost all things are renewable.
 All things except time.
 We do everything in our power to enhance each others productivity while minimizing the complexities added to our lives.
-We can't get our time back, so lets maximize what we can get done and minimize the time that it takes.
+We can't get our time back, so lets maximize what we can get done in that time.

 1. **The difficulties in managing the code should not increase with lines of code.** We chose [dojo's very powerful AMD implementation](http://dojotoolkit.org/documentation/tutorials/1.9/modules/) to